WarrenWeckesser/eyediagram/README.md

 eyediagram
 ==========

-`eyediagram` is a python library for generating eye diagram (a.k.a. eye patterns).
+`eyediagram` is a python library for generating eye diagrams (a.k.a. eye patterns).

 This is prototype-quality software.
 The documentation is thin, and the API may change.